teaminkling/now-playing/README.md

 ![](docs/img/screenshot.png)

+## Requirements

+- macOS 10.15 (Catalina) or higher.

+Older versions of macOS may work but are not supported.

 ## Installing

 > This application is not yet available in Homebrew Cask because it does not have the required popularity: 75 stars.